Tools & Resources▼

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return will vary.
 An investor's shares, when redeemed, may be worth more or less than the original cost.

-Effective October 1, 2015, the dividend factor will contain some amount of excess capital distribution.
-This amount will be estimated and disclosed through a monthly 19(a) notice beginning in early November 2015.
-Any amount that is considered excess capital is not reflected in the yield or average annual total return of the fund.
-However, the excess capital amount will be considered taxable dividend income.
+For the period from October 1, 2015 through September 29, 2016, and on October 13, 2016, a portion of the dividend factor included excess capital distributions.
+The excess capital amount is disclosed through monthly 19(a) notices which began in early November 2015 and will conclude in October 2016.
+Any excess capital amount is not reflected in the yield or average annual total return of the fund, however is considered taxable dividend income.

 Effective 3/31/16, the fund's name was changed to Federated Institutional Prime Obligations Fund.